sloansparger/bear/README.md

   -b, --text=text          note body. overriden if a text file is provided as an argument.
-  -c, --edit               place the cursor inside the note editor -d, --timestamp          prepend the current date and time to the text -e, --new-note           open the note in an external window -f, --file=file          path to a file attachment -h, --help               show CLI help
+  -c, --edit               place the cursor inside the note editor -d, --timestamp          prepend the current date and time to the text -e, --new-window         open the note in an external window -f, --file=file          path to a file attachment -h, --help               show CLI help
   -n, --title=title        note title